Skip to main content

 diabetic-retinopothy-light

-Magnification is key for optimizing vision.
 Closed-circuit television (CCTV), video magnifiers are available as hand-held devices or as a stand-mounted version.
 You can install special software to enhance contrast and colors on your computer screen.
 Other software can increase the font size to whatever is comfortable for you.

 Advanced equipment utilizes virtual reality, image processing algorithms, or audio feedback to assist with almost any task you want to accomplish.
 Go for it!